Tuesday, August 14, 2007

 Luxury of Education

-One of the saddest things about visiting the school was that there was a crowd of kids almost as large as the student body, watching us give out the shirts and supplies.
+One of the saddest things about visiting the school was that there was a crowd of kids almost as large as the student body, watching us give out t-shirts and school supplies.
 All those children could be accommodated if the school were bigger, which is a project Musa is currently working on.

-We don’t realise how lucky we are in our western countries.
-According to my travel book, which was published in 2003, only 66% of Tanzanian children attend Primary school, and only 6% attend secondary schools.
+We don’t realize how lucky we are in our western countries.
+According to my travel book, which was published in 2003, only 66% of Tanzanian children attend primary school, and only 6% attend secondary schools.

 Runway at Heri Hospital